orhun/rustypaste/README.md

   - supports expiring links
     - auto-expiration of files (optional)
     - auto-deletion of expired files (optional)
-  - supports one shot links (can only be viewed once)
-  - supports one shot urls (can only be viewed once)
+  - supports one shot links/URLs (can only be viewed once)
   - guesses MIME types
     - supports overriding and blacklisting
     - supports forcing to download via `?download=true`